reviewandwrite/gatsby-starter-netlify-cms/src/pages/index.md

 mainpitch:
   title: About Me
   description: >+
-    Hi, doing you the job of mere descriptions I’ll let you in all dimensions of this universe that I'm simply another piece of flesh writing BOOK REVIEWS for R and R.
+    Hi, doing you the job of mere descriptions I’ll let you know in all dimensions of this universe that I'm simply another piece of flesh writing BOOK REVIEWS for R and R.

 description: " I’ll also let you know, in the interest of this page, are